Do the preparation task first. Then read the article and do the exercises to check your understanding.

 Young people in Britain eat more snacks than people of the same age in other European countries.
-A recent survey has discovered that 64% of under 20-year-olds snack between meals.
+A recent survey has discovered that 64 per cent of under-20-year-olds snack between meals.
 How does this compare with other countries?
-58.7% of young people snack in Germany, 53% in France and only 40.7% in Spain.
+58.7 per cent of young people snack in Germany, 53 per cent in France and only 40.7 per cent in Spain.

 What are these young Brits eating?
 Savoury snacks, especially crisps, are the favourite snack in the UK.
-Snack researchers found that the average person in Britain spends 43 pounds on savoury snacks each year, compared with 12 pounds for the French and only 7 pounds for the Italians.
-British people are spending a total of about 2.8 billion pounds a year on savoury snacks!!
+Snack researchers found that the average person in Britain spends £43 on savoury snacks each year, compared with £12 for the French and only £7 for the Italians.
+British people are spending a total of about £2.8 billion a year on savoury snacks!

 What are crisps exactly?
-They are very thin slices of potato, cooked in oil then covered in salt or other salty flavours.
+They are very thin slices of potato, fried in oil then covered in salt or other salty flavours.
 British people are mad for crisps and they like them in a huge variety of flavours.
 Some of the most popular flavours include cheese and onion, salt and vinegar, steak and onion, roast chicken, tomato ketchup, and cheese and bacon.

 A crisp-making company held a competition recently to find new exciting flavours for their crisps.
 The competition was called ‘Do us a flavour’ and the company received more than a million suggestions for new flavours.
 The finalists included squirrel flavour and onion bhaji flavour.
 The winner was builder’s breakfast, which tried to replicate the tastes of a full English breakfast including bacon, eggs, sausages and beans.
-The flavour was suggested by Emma Rushin of Belper, Derbyshire, who won £50,000 and 1% of future sales of her flavour.
-You can’t find builder’s breakfast crisps in the shops now – they were discontinued after one year.
+The flavour was suggested by Emma Rushin of Belper, Derbyshire, who won £50,000 and one per cent of future sales of her flavour.
+You can’t find builder’s breakfast crisps in the shops now, though – they were discontinued after one year.

-The British love chocolate.
+It isn’t only savoury snacks that British people love.
 In fact, they spend more on chocolate than any other European country!
-If you go to any newsagent’s shop in the UK you’ll see a huge selection of chocolate bars on sale.
+If you go to any newsagent’s shop in the UK, you’ll see a huge selection of chocolate bars on sale.
 There is milk chocolate, dark chocolate and white chocolate.
-There are small bars of chocolate, medium-sized bars and massive bars of chocolate.
+There are small bars of chocolate, medium-sized ones and massive bars of chocolate.
 You can buy mint-flavoured chocolate, chocolate-covered peanuts or raisins, chocolate with nuts, chocolate with toffee ... the list is endless!

 Some parents are unhappy that their children can buy snack foods that are high in sugar, salt or fat such as sweets, biscuits and crisps from vending machines in schools.
 Some schools have banned these types of vending machines.

 Advertising and marketing is another controversial area.
 Some people feel that advertising for junk food and unhealthy snacks should not be directed at children and teenagers.
-One opinion is that young people should be protected by a ban on this kind of advertising before 9 p.m. on TV and that there should be more controls over websites, sponsorship and in-store promotions.
+One opinion is that young people should be protected by a ban on this kind of advertising before 9 p.m. on television and that there should be more controls over websites, sponsorship and in-store promotions.
 What do you think?